Exopy/exopy/docs/source/dev_guide/tasks.rst

 nothing by themselves they are simply container for grouping tasks declarations.
 They have two attributes:

-- group: this is simply to specify that the task is part of that group.
+- 'group': this is simply to specify that the task is part of that group.
 Group are only used to filter tasks. (see :ref:`dev_tasks_new_filter`)
-- path: when declaring a task you must specify in which module it is defined as a '.' sperated path.
+- 'path': when declaring a task you must specify in which module it is defined as a '.' sperated path.
 When declaring a path in a |Tasks| it will be prepended to any path-like declaration in all children.

 We then declare our task using a |Task| object.
 A |Task| has four attributes but only two of them must be given non-default values :

-- task: this is the path ('.' separated) to the module defining the task.
+- 'task': this is the path ('.' separated) to the module defining the task.
 The actual name of the task is specified after a colon (':').
 As mentioned above the path of all parent |Tasks| is preprended to this path.
-- view: this identic to the task attribute but used for the view definition.
+- 'view': this identic to the task attribute but used for the view definition.
   Once again the path of all parent |Tasks| is preprended to this path.
-- metadata: Any additional informations about the task.
+- 'metadata': Any additional informations about the task.
 Those should be specified as a dictionary.
-- instruments: This only apply to tasks using an instrument.
+- 'instruments': This only apply to tasks using an instrument.
 In this attribute, the supported driver should be listed.
 Note that if a driver is supported through the use of an interface the driver should be listed in the interface and not in the task.

 This is it.
 Now when starting Ecpy your new task should be listed.

 .. note::

-    You can also alter the metadata of a task by redeclaring it and only specify the name of the task (not the full path) and omit the view.
+    You can also alter the metadata/instruments of a task by redeclaring it and only specify the **id** of the task (not the full path) and omit the view.
     This can be used for example to declare that the task support a new instrument (added by your extension).
+The id of the task is formed by the top level package declaring it followed by the name of the task.
+This allows to declare tasks with the same name in different extension packages.

+    ex : ecpy.LoopTask

 .. _dev_tasks_new_interface: